 Biology Field Station

-The Center for Ohio River Research and Education at the Thomas More College Biology Field Station
+The Center for Ohio River Research and Education at the Thomas More University Biology Field Station

 The Center for Ohio River Research and Education (C.O.R.R.E.) was established in 1998.
 The Center offers students, faculty and staff an opportunity to enhance their knowledge of the natural world through field courses, research projects and outreach programs that focus on the ecology of the Ohio River.
 The Center welcomes students of all ages from grade schools to graduate schools and visitors from the general public.
 Through hands-on, inquiry-based teaching methods, the faculty and students at the Center educate and engage visitors about the Ohio River ecosystem and surrounding watershed, teach the value of the watershed to those who live within it, and empower students to make a positive impact on the River and surrounding environment.